survivejs/react-book/deployment-strategies.md

 }
 ```

-As you can see we are just running webpack with the production argument and pointing to a different configuration file.
-We also use the environment variable "production" to allow our required modules to do their optimizations.
-Lets us create the config file now.
+As you can see we are just running Webpack with the production argument and pointing to a different configuration file.
+We also use the environment variable **"production"** to allow our required modules to do their optimizations.
+Let's create the config file now.

-### Creating the Production Configuration
+## Creating the Production Configuration

-So there really is not much difference in creating the dev and production versions of your webpack config.
-You basically point to a different output path and there are no workflow configurations or optimizations.
-What you also want to bring into this configuration is cache handling.
+Creating a production configuration is not that much different from creating a development one.
+We'll use different paths and avoid development workflow specific configuration and optimizations.
+We'll also do a few production specific caching tweaks.

 ```javascript
 var path = require('path');